NerjalNosk/JsonLight/README.md

 ### Description

-This is a minimalist and lightweight Java Json5 API<br>
+This is a minimalist and lightweight Java Json5 library<br>
-Classes and methods names are freely inspired from the Google Gson API
+Classes and methods names are freely inspired from the Google Gson library

-This API aims to fully support Json5, which up to this day isn't done by Gson.
-Hence, should this API allow you to make use of comments and such in your projects.
+This library aims to fully support Json5, which up to this day isn't done by Gson.
+Hence, should this lib allow you to make use of comments and such in your projects.

 ### Example